Matthew-Boyd/HousingSearchApp/fetching_bedroom_etc.md

 3. **Columbia County GIS download:** Check whether Columbia County publishes a parcel CSV with building attributes.
 If so, a direct PARCELID join would improve the current ~70% address-match rate.

 4. **PropStream trial:** Sign up for the 7-day free trial (50 leads, no scriptable API — UI + CSV export only).
 Use their filter UI to pull a list scoped to the target counties/acreage, export it once as CSV, and manually check whether bedrooms/sqft/year built are populated for Washington County and the rural towns currently missing (Green, Dodge, Jefferson, Waukesha, Rock, Columbia).
-If coverage looks good, a paid month's 25,000 exports could close most of the remaining gap in one pass. **See detailed evaluation plan below.**
+Step 0 below (done) found the real gap is 70,016 parcels, not the ~25,000 a single paid month's export cap covers — so this will likely take 2–3 months of subscription to close fully, or one month prioritized by county. **See detailed evaluation plan below.**

 ---